zemirco/nodejs-pdf-docs/README.md

 ### Create .pdf

-1. Use `coffee app.coffee` to create the tex files
+1. Use `node app.js` to create the .tex files
-2. Manually edit the few files as shown in all.tex
+2. Manually edit the few files as shown in all.tex (or run `node cleanTex.js`)
 3. Create the pdf with pdfLaTeX

 #### Customizing